 According to our resources, the jiu-jitsu blue belt standards outlined above will be sufficient for a white belt to attain the blue belt regardless of where he receives his training.

-On the other hand, the criteria for earning a blue belt may vary from one BJJ gym to another.
+Conversely, the criteria for earning a blue belt may vary from one BJJ gym to another.

 Depending on the circumstances, someone may earn a blue belt in less than a year, while another may remain at the white belt level for several years.